 Note: Keep in mind this refers only to copyrighted works.
 Public domain materials may be reused without restriction.

 As the borrowing party, the library must comply with the requirements in Sections 108 (d) & (g):

 When a library feels its use would exceed the scope of Sections 108 and 107, they can obtain the articles directly from the publisher or pay copyright fees to license providers.
 Here are some things a library could consider when determining whether a subscription or payment of royalties may be necessary:

 Section 108 was modified in 1998 by provisions in the Digital Millennium Copyright Act ("DMCA") and the Sony Bono Copyright Term Extension Act ("SBCTEA").
 Although neither of these Acts changed subsection (g), the part of Section 108 that specifically authorizes ILL activities, they did affect ILL indirectly.

 The DMCA and SBCTEA changes affect ILL as follows:

-The limited exemption from SBCTEA's 20 year term extension applies only in the last 20 years of protection for published works and the new subsection (h) that implements the exemption details the conditions for exercising it.
-It appears to provide rights unrestrained by the part of subsection (g) that prohibits systematic copying that substitutes for subscription to or purchase of a work (with the CONTU guidelines establishing what that means), because that section's proscription only applies to copies made pursuant to subsection (d) (parts of a work copied in response to a patron's request).
+The limited exemption from SBCTEA's 20-year term extension applies only in the last 20 years of protection for published works and the new subsection (h) that implements the exemption details the conditions for exercising it.
+It appears to provide rights unrestrained by the part of subsection (g) that prohibits systematic copying that substitutes for subscription to or purchase of a work, because that section's proscription only applies to copies made pursuant to subsection (d) (parts of a work copied in response to a patron's request).
 Subsection (h) appears to provide rights free of all of the other restrictions of the Section, except the restrictions in the first subsection that establish qualifications for relying on Section 108 rights.